 A doctor might also recommend applying topical vitamin D cream.

-If a person has psoriatic arthritis with nail symptoms, a doctor may recommend injecting any affected joints with corticosteroids to help relieve inflammation.
+If a person has PsA with nail symptoms, a doctor may recommend injecting any affected joints with corticosteroids to help relieve inflammation.
 However, these injections are often not the first-line treatment.

 When a doctor uses them to treat nail symptoms, these injections can be painful.
 Also, the surrounding nail or matrix may become weak after a person stops receiving the injections.

-Nonsteroidal anti-inflammatory drugs (NSAIDs)
+Nonsteroidal anti-inflammatory drugs

-In some cases, shining UV rays on the nails may help slow the growth of skin cells and stop some symptoms appearing in the nails.
-Doctors can carry out the procedure in a clinic or may recommend specialty equipment for the individual to use at home.
+In some cases, shining UV rays on the nails may help slow the growth of skin cells and stop some symptoms from affecting the nails.

-General psoriatic arthritis treatments
+General PsA treatments

 Biologics can help reduce disease activity by targeting specific parts of the immune system.
-However, they can also have side effects and do not suit everyone.
+However, they can also have side effects, and they do not suit everyone.

-Disease-modifying antirheumatic drugs: This group includes various medications that work throughout the body to reduce inflammation or suppress the immune system.
-A person may take these as an injection or by mouth.
+This group of drugs includes various medications that work throughout the body to reduce inflammation or suppress the immune system.

 NSAIDs may reduce inflammation and pain in the nails.
 Over-the-counter (OTC) drugs, such as ibuprofen (Advil) and naproxen (Aleve), may help some people find relief from symptoms.

 Some OTC medicated creams may also help if the nails are at risk of infection.
 They typically include two main ingredients: salicylic acid and tar.

 - moisturizing the hands and feet with a natural, fragrance-free moisturizer